 If we are a PFIC for any taxable year (or portion thereof) that is included in the holding period of a U.S. Holder (as such term is defined in the section of this Annual Report entitled "Material U.S. Federal Income Tax Considerations") of our common shares, the U.S. Holder may be subject to adverse U.S. federal income tax consequences and may be subject to additional reporting requirements.
 We have not made the analysis necessary to determine whether or not we are currently a PFIC or whether we have ever been a PFIC, and there can be no assurances with respect to our status as a PFIC for our current taxable year or any subsequent taxable year.
-Moreover, if we are a PFIC for any taxable year, we intend to provide to a U.S. Holder such information as the Internal Revenue Service ("IRS") may require, including a PFIC annual information statement, in order to enable the U.S. Holder to make and maintain a "qualified electing fund" election.
-We urge U.S. investors to consult their own tax advisors regarding the possible application of the PFIC rules.
-For a more detailed explanation of the tax consequences of PFIC classification to U.S. Holders, see the section of this Annual Report entitled "Material U.S. Federal Income Tax Considerations-General Rules Applicable to the Ownership and Disposition of Common Shares."
-This paragraph is qualified in its entirety by the discussion below under the heading "Material U.S. Federal Income Tax Considerations."
+If we are a PFIC for any taxable year, we intend to provide to a U.S. Holder to make and maintain a "qualified electing fund" election.
+For a more detailed explanation of the tax consequences of PFIC classification to U.S. Holders, see the section of this Annual Report entitled "Material U.S. Federal Income Tax Considerations."
+This paragraph is qualified in its entirety by the discussion under that heading.
 Each U.S. shareholder should consult its own tax advisors regarding the PFIC rules and the U.S. federal income tax consequences of the acquisition, ownership, and disposition of our common shares.

-Failure to maintain effective internal controls in accordance with Section 404 of the Sarbanes-Oxley Act of 2002 could have an adverse effect on our business, and our per share price may be adversely affected.
+Failure to maintain effective internal controls in accordance with Section 404 of the Sarbanes-Oxley Act of 2002 could have an adverse effect on our business.